Updated: February 1, 2021

 - The program should clearly communicate to recruits the evolving nature of the program based on the spread of the infectious disease and the resulting contract length -- a need for flexibility should be a key component of recruiting.

 - Essential to rapidly respond to hotspots and outbreaks

 - Depending on local financing and governance (home-rules vs. more centralized approach to public health), options for how to ramp up surge staffing vary; approaches include:

-- Hire a centralized surge workforce to be deployed upon request to local departments, or are operating virtual call centers with full statewide coverage
+- Hire a centralized surge workforce to be deployed upon request to local departments, or operate virtual call centers with full statewide coverage

 - Provide grant funding to local health departments to hire and manage surge staff locally